-The construction of such a representation begins establishing a list of actors potentially affected by the interaction between the client and the analyst (see also the so-called stakeholders approaches in decision aiding ([5], [24], [88]).
+The construction of such a representation begins establishing a list of actors potentially affected by the interaction between the client and the analyst (see also the so-called stakeholders approaches in decision aiding ([5], [27], [91]).
 "Who else could be concerned by the client's concern?"
 A particular issue to explore here is whether the client is the (only) "owner" of this particular concern.
 It is often the case that the client on his turn is involved in a decision aiding process as an analyst or that this concern originates within a particular organisational structure.
-Actually he might not necessary be a decision maker.
 The advice could be asked: